Love Bug (George Jones song): Recording and composition

+Jack Jones version

+American singer Jack Jones released a pop version of the song as a single in 1965.
+It reached No. 5 on the Billboard Easy Listening chart, and No. 73 on the magazine's Hot 100 chart.
+It also reached No. 56 in Cashbox and No. 6 on the Canadian Easy Listening charts.
+The track was included in his For the "In" Crowd, with the front cover highlighting that the single was included in it.

 George Strait version

 George Strait released a cover of the song in February 1994 as the third single from his album Easy Come Easy Go.
 Strait's version reached #8 on the Billboard Hot Country Singles & Tracks chart in May 1994.